Grand Theft Auto VI trailer is released. Here are 7 things we learned from the 90-second teaser.

 The game is once again set in Florida's fictional Vice City — inspired by Miami — and the trailer doesn't spare in its depiction of wild Florida, including a few massive alligators.

 In one scene, a wildlife control expert is shown pulling an alligator out of a pool, while another scene shows a giant alligator lumbering into a store.
 Another scene depicts a moment of zen, with flamingos taking flight.
-The human activity is less calm, with a dirt bike gang terrorizing a neighborhood and a man grabbing his crotch in an apparent road-rage incident.
+The human activity is decidedly less calm.

 Wild human behavior on display